Ersushma/CV/README.md

   * A web-based application designed in ASP.net, HTML, SQL, and CSS.
   * This application lets a user plan a personal or professional event.
   * This project also helps the user by proving a complete view for the event by providing a list of numerous options and estimate budget.

-•	Dynamically Enhanced Low Energy Adaptive Clustering Hierarchical Routing Algorithm o	An algorithm designed in MATLAB (C#) provides a proficient routing path in wireless sensor network. o	This algorithm provides a route in the given WSN using optimum routing path selection and dynamic demand concept.
+* **Dynamically Enhanced Low Energy Adaptive Clustering Hierarchical Routing Algorithm :**
+   * An algorithm designed in MATLAB (C#) provides a proficient routing path in wireless sensor network.
+   * This algorithm provides a route in the given WSN using optimum routing path selection and dynamic demand concept.

 Technical Training
 •	SIFY LTD., Jaipur, India.